 - Space (4'x4') to set-up the growth system; we suggest an area near an outlet with a steady temperature

-CBF staff have carefully selected locations in Virginia where we plant wild celery grown in the Grasses for the Masses program.
-Planting underwater grass is an activity that requires a state permit.
-CBF maintains a permit for each of the two planting sites and it is important that the grasses produced through the Grasses for the Masses program are planted only in these designated areas.
+CBF has carefully selected restoration locations Planting underwater grass is an activity that requires a state permit.
+It is important that the grasses produced through the Grasses for the Masses program are planted only in these designated areas with CBF staff.

 Our planting sites include: